Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Technical overview

-Our second contribution is implementing the isolation lemma in limited space.
+It is then instructive to implement the isolation lemma in limited space.
 Perturbing the weight on every edge requires storing $\wt{O}(m)$ bits of randomness, since the perturbation should remain identical across two different passes.
 We bypass this issue by using the generalized isolation lemma proposed by \cite{crs95}, in which only $O(\log(Z))$ bits of randomness is needed, where $Z$ is the number of candidates.
 In our case, $Z\leq n^n$ is the number of all possible matchings.
 So $\wt{O}(n)$ space usage perfectly fits into the semi-streaming model.
-We design an oracle that by storing $\wt{O}(n)$ random bits, will output the same perturbations for all edges in all passes.
+We design an oracle that stores $\wt{O}(n)$ random bits and outputs the same perturbations for all edges in all passes.

-Our third contribution is implementing an SDD (and Laplacian) solver in the semi-streaming model, which, to the best of our knowledge, was not done prior to our work.
+Now that we can focus on solving the minimum vertex cover problem in $\wt O(n)$ space.
+When the constraint matrix is an incidence matrix, each iteration of our IPM can be implemented as an SDD (or Laplacian) solver, so it suffices to show how to solve SDD system in the semi-streaming model, which, to the best of our knowledge, has not been done prior to our work.

-The last piece of this work is to select a suitable IPM solver for our framework.
-Many recently-developed fast IPM solvers do not fit into $\wt{O}(n)$ space.
-For example, \cite{ls20_focs,ls20_stoc} cannot handle the dual LP of matching, while the general LP solvers \cite{ls14,jswz21,blss20} need to maintain \emph{both} primal and dual solutions.
-The matching solver \cite{blnpsssw20} based on IPM also maintains both primal and dual solutions.
-Fortunately, we show that Renegar's IPM algorithm \cite{r88} can be implemented into a streaming version using all above techniques.
+In the following subsections we elaborate on each of the above components: \begin{itemize} \item In Section~\ref{sec:our_dual_only}, we provide a high-level picture of how our dual-only interior point method works.

+\item In Section~\ref{sec:evidence_space}, we show evidences that our interior point method can run in space independent of $m$ for all of the three different barriers.

-In the following subsections we elaborate on each of the above components: \begin{itemize} \item In Section~\ref{sec:our_techniques_ipm}, we provide a high-level picture of how interior point method works. \item In Section~\ref{sec:our_techniques_streaming_implementation}, we describe our contribution on our implementations of SDD solver, IPM, and the isolation lemma in the streaming model. \item In Section~\ref{sec:our_techniques_isolation_lemma}, we show a novel application of the isolation lemma to turn dual into primal. \end{itemize}
+\item In Section~\ref{sec:our_techniques_streaming_implementation}, we describe our contribution on our implementations of SDD solver, IPM, and the isolation lemma in the streaming model.
+We show a novel application of the isolation lemma to turn dual into primal. \end{itemize}